enkidevs/curriculum/react/introduction/fundamentals/functional-components.md

 }
 ```

-For more information on the differences between functional and class components make sure to check the resources.
+For more information on the differences between function and class components make sure to check the resources.

 ---
 ## Practice